Craigh Barboza, NY

 Critically Acclaimed Writer

-Craigh has been a writer-editor for 20 years, covering entertainment, culture, sports, race and lifestyle (among other topics).
-His byline has appeared in GQ, The Hollywood Reporter, The New York Times, The Washington Post, and more.
-He currently works in Career Services at NYU’s journalism institute, where he also teaches film journalism.
+Craigh works in career services at NYU’s journalism institute, where he also teaches film journalism.
+He has been a writer-editor for twenty years, covering entertainment, culture, sports, race, and lifestyle (among other topics).
+His byline has appeared in GQ, The Hollywood Reporter, The New York Times, The Washington Post, and USA Weekend Magazine.

 As a Story Terrace writer, Craigh interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 My NYC Apartment Search

 When we decided to move back to New York in 2012, we were eager to buy an apartment but weren’t sure we could afford one on a university salary.
 That summer, we rented a small duplex in a mid-rise building on the margins of the Upper East Side and began combing apartment listings for a three-bedroom.

 Price was important, but so were neighborhood, condition, and size.
 The kids wanted separate rooms.
 In addition to a kitchen large enough for more than one person, my wife and I wanted a spacious living/dining area to entertain.